Best SOP Software in 2026: 10 Tools Honestly Compared

 Solid versioning and review workflow

 Honest limitation: Document360 is designed for customer documentation, not internal ops.
 It lacks the training verification, onboarding flows, and SOP structure that growing ops teams need.
-At $149/month, you are paying for external publishing capabilities that do not apply to internal process management.
+You are paying for external publishing capabilities that do not apply to internal process management, on a pricing page that no longer tells you the cost up front.

 10. Whale: Best for European SMBs